S1monXuan/2023Spr_projects_catan_simulation/README.md

 It is the final project for UIUC IS 597 pr.
 Created by Xinmai Xuan (xinmaix2).
 The coding part is finished

+To run the simulation, please run the python file "Catan_basic.py" file.
+All visualization results would stored in folder './data/output' folder.
+All border would store in folder './data/border'

 # Introduction

 ## What is Catan